usdot-fhwa-stol/carma-platform/Contributing.md

 #### Fork the Repository
 **Make a fork of our develop branch.**

 * Firstly you need a local fork of the project, so go ahead and press the “Fork” button in GitHub.
+Read the article "Fork a repo" on GitHub.
 * This will create a copy of the repository in your own GitHub account and you’ll see a note that it’s been forked underneath the project name:
 * With the repository forked, you’re ready to clone it so that you have a local working copy of the code base.